Macbeth in André Barsacq’s 1952 Crimson Curtain:

 • ―.
 “Macbeth et Le Rideau rouge d’André Barsacq: des figures d’enchâssement à la mise en abyme.”
 In Dorval, Patricia & Nathalie Vienne-Guerrin, eds.
 Shakespeare on Screen in Francophonia (2010-).
 Montpellier (France): Université Paul-Valéry, Institut de Recherche sur la Renaissance, l’Âge Classique et les Lumières (IRCL), 2014 (http://www.shakscreen.org/analysis/rideau_rouge_figures_enchassement/).

 • ―.
-“Macbeth in André Barsacq’s Crimson Curtain (1952): Mise en Abyme and Specularity.”
+“Specularity in André Barsacq’s Crimson Curtain (1952).”
 In Dorval, Patricia & Nathalie Vienne-Guerrin, eds.
 Shakespeare on Screen in Francophonia (2010-).
 Montpellier (France): Université Paul-Valéry, Institut de Recherche sur la Renaissance, l’Âge Classique et les Lumières (IRCL).
 Forthcoming.

 • GENETTE , Gérard.
 Paratexts: Thresholds of Interpretation (Literature, Culture, theory).
 Trans.
 Jane E. Lewin.
 Cambridge University Press, 1997.
 Print.